 Like delicate little snowflakes, everyone has different needs when it comes to their running shoes.
 Some people run barefoot and others need all the foam cushioning.
 But once you find the pair that’s right for you, it’s pretty much one of those match-made-in-heaven kind of moments.
 You know.
 And as for the rest of us?
-Well we’re still looking for the best running shoes around.
+Well we’re still looking for how to choose running shoes that fit our precise needs.

 “It’s always important to note that as runners, we’re all different,” says Jess Movold, a coach at New York’s Mile High Run Club, a running-focused boutique fitness studio.
 “That’s what makes everyone so special—runners come in all shapes and sizes, and so it’s important to take all of these things into consideration when looking for the right running shoe.”